-Scholarship opportunities are available, yet limited for applications completed after the priority deadline (January 15).
+Scholarship opportunities are available, yet limited for applications completed after the priority deadline (January 16).
 The assessment is based on a holistic review of your application, academic achievements, interests and goals.
 We strongly encourage completing your admissions application as early as possible to take advantage of remaining scholarship opportunities.
 All admitted students will automatically be considered for scholarship funding.
-A scholarship essay is not required at this time.
 Below is a sampling of scholarship opportunities:

-- Ida B. Wells Scholarship (Full-Tuition & Fees): The Ida B. Wells Scholarship was developed in collaboration with the Ida B. Wells Society for Investigative Reporting, whose mission is to increase the representation of reporters of color in the field of investigative reporting.
+- Ida B. Wells Scholarship (Full-Tuition & Fees): The Ida B. Wells Society Scholarship was established in partnership with the Ida B. Wells Society for Investigative Reporting to support students who embody the pioneering spirit and dedication to investigative reporting that Ida B. Wells championed throughout her career.

 - McGraw Scholarship (Full-Tuition & Fees): The McGraw Scholarship is a full-tuition scholarship awarded to one or more students interested in the business & economics reporting concentration in the M.A. in Journalism.
 McGraw scholars must select and remain in the business & economics reporting concentration for the duration of their studies at the Newmark J-School to retain the scholarship.